 Are the Rules Different for the Death of a Child?

 In a case with a child victim, you can benefit from the lawsuit if you are a parent.
-Either both parents can file together, or the parent with court-award custody may do so.
+Both parents can file together, or the parent with court-award custody may do so.
 If a parent has abandoned the child, they are not entitled to any payments under a wrongful death suit.

 Compensation available for such cases includes: